mapbox/geojsonhint/README.md

 # geojsonhint: complete, fast, standards-based validation for geojson

+Important: development of geojsonhint is currently paused.
+Until development restarts, please refrain from adding non-critical issues or PRs.

 A [lint](https://en.wikipedia.org/wiki/Lint_%28software%29) tool for the [GeoJSON](https://tools.ietf.org/html/rfc7946)
 standard. geojsonhint is written _to the standard_, with no missing or additional opinions about structure.